0xPolygon/polygon-docs/docs/zkEVM/how-to/using-foundry.md

 - Copy the address to the `Sbt.sol` inside the `safeMint` function

 - Remove the `uri` parameter so as to hardcode it.
-This makes all tokens to have the same `uri` image, but every consecutively minted pair of tokens will differ by 1 in numerical value of their `tokenId`.
+This results in all minted tokens sharing the same uri image, but each token's `tokenId` differs from the previous one by 1.

 ## Populate the `.env` file